kelvinoliveira97/ImageProcessing/Readme.txt

     PRICE_EXTRACTION - Shows just the images used on price extraction.

 **Input images: input_images directory
+	PF<x> - Images that price is found
+	PNF<x> - Images that price is not found, but price tag is found PTNF<x> - Images that price tag is not found

 **Final report:
 	Final Report - English.pdf	-- English version